lbighetti/littlealchemist.io/_posts/2017-02-21-A-lot-of-piping-involved.md

 Me: _I'm going to work with Elixir._
 Him: _Elixir? ...mkey...never heard of it._
 Me: _It's a functional language that runs on the Erlang VM_
-Him _Functional?
+Him: _Functional?
 There will be a lot of piping involved._

 Wise man.
 There is indeed.